 |Tiz the Law|

 Tiz the Law hails from the first crop of foals sired by Constitution, so while it remains to be seen whether Constitution will consistently pass on stamina to his foals, early results are promising.
-In addition to Tiz the Law, Constitution is the sire of Gouverneur Morris, runner-up in the 1 1/16-mile Breeders’ Futurity (G1) and third in Division 1 of the Arkansas Derby (G1); Laura’s Light, winner of the 1 1/8-mile Honeymoon (G3) on turf; and Kansas Kis, who missed by a nose in the Busher Invitational.
+In addition to Tiz the Law, Constitution is the sire of Gouverneur Morris, runner-up in the 1 1/16-mile Breeders’ Futurity (G1) and third in Division 1 of the Arkansas Derby (G1); Laura’s Light, winner of the 1 1/8-mile Honeymoon (G3) on turf; and Independence Hall, a record-shattering winner of the 1-mile Nashua (G3).

 Constitution himself was a two-time Grade 1 winner running 1 1/8 miles, scoring victories in the 2014 Florida Derby and 2015 Donn Handicap (G1) at Gulfstream Park.
 Constitution’s stamina is likely inherited from his sire, Tapit, a three-time leading general sire in North America who counts Tonalist, Creator, and Tapwrit (all victorious in the 1 1/2-mile Belmont) among his top progeny.